lindahua/SGDOptim.jl/README.md

 # SGDOptim

-A Julia package for Gradient Descent and Stochastic Gradient Descent (SGD)
+A Julia package for Stochastic Gradient Descent (SGD) and its variants.

 [![Build Status](https://travis-ci.org/lindahua/SGDOptim.jl.svg?branch=master)](https://travis-ci.org/lindahua/SGDOptim.jl)

 ---

-## Overview

-This package aims to provide a rich API as the basis for implementing and testing stochastic gradient descent and its variants, which are among the most widely used techniques for machine learning on large-scale datasets.
+With the advent of *Big Data*, *Stochastic Gradient Descent (SGD)* has become increasingly popular in recent years, especially in machine learning and related areas.
+This package implements the SGD algorithm and its variants under a generic setting to facilitate the use of SGD in practice.

 Here is an example that illustrates how this package can be used to solve a regression problem: